ece362-purdue/proton-labs/lab10-functions/README.md

 // Thus forming an infinite loop.
 ```

-If your function does not modify the callee-saved registers `s2-s11`, you do not need to save and restore them.
+If your function does not modify the callee-saved registers `s2-s11`/`x12-x17`, you do not need to save and restore them.

 The returning of function is accomplished by `ret`.
-It will return to the address in the register, which is default to `ra`.
+It will return to the address in the register, which is default to `ra`/`x1`.

-### 1.3 Utilizing the stack
+### Step 1.2: Utilizing the stack

 In this section, we will briefly discuss what the stack is and how to use it to save and restore registers' value to and from memory.

-#### 1.3.1 Stack 101
+##### Stack 101

 > [!Note]
 > The stack we are discussing here is not the software-based data structure, but rather an implementation of it in hardware!